 Playtech have a number of progressive jackpots but as discussed below most of the Virtue Fusion slots progressives are a special case.
 Of the Playtech casino slots jackpots, the most famous ones are not actually the biggest.
 Probably the most famous is Gladiator Jackpot, the progressive version of the much loved Gladiator slot featuring footage from the film.
 The Gladiator progressive jackpot has a low seed value (for a wide area progressive) of £50,000 but there have been a number of wins in excess of £1 million.
 Also very well known is the Marvel Jackpot, which includes all of the slots themed on the Avengers and other Marvel Superheros, but this jackpot (which is seeded at £100,000) has never paid out a 7 figure sum (it drops too often to get that high).
-Furthermore the Marvel slots are due to be retired soon as the deal for Playtech to be able to use the characters in coming to an end and they will all be gone by the end of March 2017; they are being replaced by the Age of the Gods series and a suite of DC superhero slots.
+Furthermore the Marvel slots are in the process of being retired as the deal for Playtech to be able to use the characters has coming to an end and they will all be gone by the end of March 2017; they are being replaced by the Age of the Gods series and a suite of DC superhero slots.
 It remains to be seen what effect this will have on the jackpot’s popularity.
 Both these jackpots are normally only found at Virtue Fusion bingo sites that have a Playtech casino attached, but a few including Gala Bingo have direct access from the bingo part of the site.

 In fact there are some less well known Playtech casino slots with bigger progressive jackpots and one of these is Jackpot Giant.
 Two years after the game’s launch the jackpot had only been won once – paying out a staggering £4.5 million to one lucky Gala Bingo player.
 Jackpot Giant is one of the progressive slots where the jackpot cannot be won by anyone who is not playing all paylines at maximum bet size (which amounts to £4 a spin) and its RTP is 94.22%.
-Again, Gala Bingo is the place to find it.
+Again, Gala Bingo has it and so do Sun Bingo and Fabulous Bingo.